kwright76/Gun-Violence-Analysis/README.md

 ) that we used throughout project.

 The project consist of the following three parts:
-1. **Explorotary Data Analysis:** compiled, cleansed, and explained the data in detail
+1. **Explorotary Data Analysis:**
+The data is compiled, cleansed, and explained the in detail.
-2. **First Version:** based on non-trivial findings using Altair
+2. **First Version:**
+Visualizations are formed based on non-trivial findings using Altair and Tableau.
-3. **Revised Version:** final visualization of our data findings that will be reproducible and self contained.
+3. **Revised Version:**
+The final visualization of our data findings that will be reproducible and self contained.